tomhendra/courses/README.md

     This course goes less in depth than Colt Steele's, and the solutions are similar.
 However I wanted to gain an additional perspective on CS topics.
 This course also covers non-technical advice to succeed in interviews.

 12. **[Jira Essentials with Agile Mindset](12-jira-essentials-with-agile-mindset)**.\
     Many job listings require familiarity with agile methodologies (scrum and/or kanban), and Jira is the most popular project management tool for software development teams.
-This course from Atlassian University teaches both.
+This course from Atlassian University covers both.

 13. **[Jira and Confluence Together](13-jira-and-confluence-together)**.\
     Confluence is part of the Jira family.
-I decided to take this course from Atlassian University to efficiently plan and manage more complex projects for my portfolio.
+I decided to take this course from Atlassian University to plan and manage complex projects for my portfolio more efficiently.

 14. **[Frontend Masters Learning Paths: Beginner](14-fem-beginner)**.\
-    Frontend Masters targets intermediate to advanced level engineers.
+    Frontend Masters targets intermediate to advanced level developers.
 The content is taught by industry leaders, which gives great confidence in the quality of material being delivered.

 TODO.......